RuiFilipeCampos/MontyCarlo/README.md

 # Bugs

 This is a very early version of a fairly large code.
 Bugs are guaranteed!
-I would very much appreaciate if you report them to me.
+Submitting an [issue](https://github.com/RuiFilipeCampos/MontyCarlo/issues) is a great way to contribute to the project at this stage!